polterguy/polterguy.github.io/plugins/magic.lambda.mail/index.md

             content:Some Markdown content here
 ```

 The above will construct a plain text email with a Markdown file attachment.
+The point being that each child of the above **[headers]** node will be considered a MIME header for that particular entity, allowing you to supply MIME headers for specific entities in your tree hierarchy.

+You can add any MIME header like the above code illustrates, including custom headers.

 ## How to use [mail.pop3.fetch]